Is The Bible Wrong About History?

 Additionally, the book of Esther describes the Persian empire as having 127 provinces, but historians maintain there was no such division of the empire.
 Also contrary to the book of Esther, historians assure us Xerxes did not order Jews in his territories to attack his Persian subjects.

 I love the book of Esther.
-So much so that I wrote a commentary about Esther called "The Presence of God."
-I encourage you to read the book.
-Use the link to get a free copy.
+I like it so much that I wrote a commentary about Esther called "The Presence of God."
+I encourage you to read it.
+Its available on Amazon.
+Or use this link to get a free PDF copy.

-Absence From Historical Records Does Not Mean They Didn't Exist
+Historical Silence Does Not Mean They Did Not Exist

-If a place or person does not show up in historical records, does that mean they did not exist?
-This is called an argument from silence, and it is not a valid argument.
-That is the type of argument we have here in this accusations against Esther.
+If a place or person does not show up in secular historical records, does that mean they did not exist?
+This is an argument from silence, and it is not valid.

 Saying there are no historical records (except for the Bible) does not mean the person or place does not exist... it just means they we have no historical records, other than the Bible, concerning that person or place.
 And they are not willing to trust the Bible.